tristen-tooming/AzureFunctionDemo/readme.md

 #### TODO:
 - Simplify code: Functions in to the same folder because we use the `MessagePOCO`?
+- Check if DATE() can be removed from MySQL scripts

 ## Implementation
 #### EmailAPI